AsheryMbilinyi/asherymbilinyi.github.io/_news/announcement_4.md

 ---

-Our paper on the role of machine learning in detection of cardioac fibrosis from electrocardiogram is accepted in [JMIR Cardio](https://preprints.jmir.org/preprint/60697/accepted).
+Our paper on the role of machine learning in detection of cardioac fibrosis from electrocardiogram is accepted in [JMIR](https://preprints.jmir.org/preprint/60697/accepted).